Sierra Mist

-Sierra Mist was a lemon-lime flavored soft drink line.
-Originally introduced by PepsiCo in 1999, it was eventually made available in all United States markets by 2003.
-The drink was rebranded as "Mist Twst" in 2016, but reverted to Sierra Mist in 2018.
-The brand was aimed at competing with The Coca-Cola Company's Sprite brand and Keurig Dr Pepper's 7 Up.
+Sierra Mist was a lemon-lime flavored soft drink line introduced by PepsiCo in 1999.
+By 2003, it was available in all US markets.
+The name is a play on Mountain Dew: sierra is the Spanish word for "mountain range" and both mist and dew are composed of water droplets.
+The brand was aimed at competing with Sprite and 7 Up.

+The drink was rebranded as "Mist Twst" in 2016, but reverted to "Sierra Mist" in 2018.
+In early 2023, Sierra Mist was replaced by Starry.

 Composition

 Original formula

-From 2000 until 2006 Sierra Mist was sweetened with high-fructose corn syrup and/or sugar.
-From 2006 until 2010, it was sweetened with just high-fructose corn syrup.
+From 2000 until 2006, Sierra Mist was sweetened with high-fructose corn syrup and sugar.
+From 2006 until 2010, it was sweetened with only high-fructose corn syrup.
 Its other ingredients were listed as carbonated water, citric acid, natural flavors, potassium benzoate, potassium citrate, ascorbic acid and calcium disodium EDTA.
-Diet Sierra Mist is sweetened with aspartame and acesulfame potassium.
+Diet Sierra Mist was sweetened with aspartame and acesulfame potassium.

 Sierra Mist Natural

-In August 2010 PepsiCo replaced the original Sierra Mist formula with Sierra Mist Natural, which is sweetened with sucrose (table sugar) instead of high fructose corn syrup.
-The new formulation contains four other ingredients: carbonated water, citric acid, natural flavor, potassium citrate, and ethylenediaminetetraacetic acid.
+In August 2010 PepsiCo replaced the original Sierra Mist formula with Sierra Mist Natural, which was sweetened with sucrose (table sugar) instead of high fructose corn syrup.
+The new formulation contained five other ingredients: carbonated water, citric acid, natural flavor, potassium citrate, and ethylenediaminetetraacetic acid.